rabbitstack/fibratus/docs/filters/rules.md

 - **selector** indicates the event type or event category that a certain filter group can capture.
 For example,`CreateProcess` or `registry`.
 The selector is only relevant for `include` and `exclude` policies.
 - **enabled** specifies whether the group is active
 - **policy** determines the action that's taken on behalf of the incoming event.
 There are different types of policies: `include`,  `exclude`, and `sequence.`.
 Include policy filters the event if one of the filters in the group matches, even though this behavior can be tweaked by setting the `relation` attribute.
 On the other hand, the exclude policy drops the event when a match occurs in the group.
 Sequence policy deserves a [dedicated section](/filters/rules?id=stateful-event-tracking).
-In a nutshell, sequence policy permit stateful event tracking which is the foundation for detections that can assert an ordered sequence of events sharing certain properties.
+In a nutshell, sequence policy permit stateful event tracking which is the foundation of detections that can assert an ordered sequence of events sharing certain properties.
 - **relation** controls the group matching criteria.
 Possible values for the group relation are `and` and `or`.
 When the `and` relation type is specified, all filters in the group have to match for the event to get accepted.
 Conversely, the `or` relation type requires only one filter in the group to evaluate to true for accepting the event.
 Relation is only relevant for `include` and `exclude` policies.
 - **rules** contains an array of rule expressions.
 Each expression is composed of a descriptive rule name, condition, and an optional action that is executed when the rule is triggered.